Dor-Ron/CodingBatAnswers/README.md

 Warmup-2: COMPLETE

-String-1: COMPLETE
+String-1: COMPLETE | all are now one line!

-List-1: COMPLETE
+List-1: COMPLETE | all are now one line!

-Logic-1: COMPLETE
+Logic-1: COMPLETE | all are now one line!

 Logic-2: COMPLETE